Macros | |

 Define to determine if code is being built using Freescale/Metrowerks family of compilers.

-If this define exists, then you are creating code with the [Freescale / Metrowerks compiler] (https://www.nxp.com/support/developer-resources/software-development-tools/codewarrior-development-tools:CW_HOME)
+If this define exists, then the code is being compiled with the Freescale / Metrowerks compiler

 #define BURGER_MINGW |